-What you can do – not your resume – matters in new world of work
+What you can do matters more than your resume in the New World of Work

 Since I run The Learning Consultants, an educational consultancy based in Connecticut, as well as Career Counseling Connecticut, I receive many inquiries from educators seeking career counseling.